AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Result:

-{% include picture.html img="about" ext="GIF" alt="Navigating to the About page." %}
+{% include picture.html img="about" ext="gif" alt="Navigating to the About page." %}

 Awesome!
 To make sure you understand how all of this works under the hood, let's take a peek at the `_site/` directory that Jekyll generated for us automatically: